AS A PREGNANT STUDENT, YOU HAVE RIGHTS AND RESOURCES AVAILABLE TO YOU TO COMPLETE YOUR EDUCATION.

 - You have a right to be accommodated with a comfortable testing space within your university or high school while pregnant.

-This type of discrimination can take many forms.
-The important thing to remember is that as a pregnant student in Colorado you are protected during your time on campus and any concerns you have can be addressed and resolved.
+Pregnancy-based discrimination can take many forms.
+The important thing to remember is that as a pregnant student in Colorado, you are protected during your time on campus and any concerns you have can be addressed and resolved.

 Here are some examples of pregnancy-based discrimination:

 - Anyone discouraging you from continuing your education because of your pregnancy

 - Being asked to leave sports teams, leadership or campus clubs because of your pregnancy

 - Professors or teachers not responding to your request for necessary deadline extensions

 - Not being given an adequate amount of time to complete exams or assignments after childbirth

 - Being asked to leave school housing while you’re pregnant